Your Shopping Cart

 In order for our bodies to properly metabolize these fats, we need a balance of them in pretty even ratios.

-Some oils like olive oil are naturally in a healthy balance of Omega-3 to Omega-6, while oils like vegetable oil (which are not actually made from vegetables, but from the seeds of grasses) are almost entirely Omega-6 fatty acids.
+Some oils like olive oil are naturally in a healthy balance of Omega-3 to Omega-6.
+However, other oils like vegetable oil and canola oil are almost entirely Omega-6 fatty acids.

 How Much is Enough?

-The American Heart Association says that we should eat two or more servings (3.5 oz.) of fatty fish like salmon, sardines, tuna, etc. in order to support cardiovascular health, but a dietary survey of shows that most Americans eat half that amount or less.
+The American Heart Association says that we should eat two or more servings (3.5 oz.) of fatty fish like salmon, sardines, etc. This is in order to support cardiovascular health.
+However, a dietary survey of shows that most Americans eat half that amount or less.

-Since my severe TBI, I needed to support and protect the brain and so I research like my life depended on it… because it did.
-In my research, DHA (docosahexaenoic acid) is THE most powerful nutrient I have found to protect the brain from neurological damage and degeneration, as well as aiding in the restoration of brain function after neurological injury.
-This is why I have searched far and wide for the best supplements, and a concentrated DHA in monoglyeceride form is what I have found to be the cream of the crop!
+Since my severe TBI, I needed to support and protect the brain.
+So I research like my life depended on it… because it did.
+In my research, DHA (docosahexaenoic acid) is THE most powerful nutrient I have found to protect the brain from neurological damage and degeneration.
+It is also the most powerful nutrient for aiding in the restoration of brain function after neurological injury.
+This is why I have searched far and wide for the best supplements.
+By comparison, a concentrated DHA in monoglyceride form is what I have found to be the cream of the crop!

 Why Monoglyceride?